-An F1 car with its wings adjusted to run on the Indianapolis Motor Speedway would be able to match or slightly beat the speed of an IndyCar, probably reaching speeds of about 240 mph.
-Therefore, it would easily beat a NASCAR.
+An F1 car with its wings adjusted to run on the Indianapolis Motor Speedway would likely be able to match or slightly beat the speed of an IndyCar, probably reaching speeds of about 240 mph.
+Therefore, it would easily beat a NASCAR car.

 F1 cars are built to run at their optimum on the equivalent of NASCAR’s road courses, while they usually race on purpose-built racing circuits with the occasional street circuit like Monaco or Singapore.
 These courses incorporate many variations of turns and straights, meaning the car needs to be capable of making fast and accurate turns at seemingly random points in the track.

 In comparison, the oval tracks that NASCAR cup cars race on are far more predictable and don’t require the high downforce setups that take F1 cars around corners at more than 150mph.
 The two cars also use different types of chassis, with an F1 car being an open-wheel vehicle whilst NASCAR uses stock cars.
 Fundamentally, this difference in design affects the speed and control each car has.

 With its light weight, aerodynamic capabilities, extreme horsepower and top-class suspension system, an F1 car is actually more advantageous than a NASCAR on super speedway oval tracks, despite the NASCAR vehicles being designed to perform best on an oval.